7 Enterprise Companies Using AR to Sell More

 Part of Ulta's growth strategy is to build a digital ecosystem while reducing its brick-and-mortar expansion.

-Ulta Beauty is so committed to digital innovation that it has acquired technology startups specializing in augmented reality and artificial intelligence (AI).
+Ulta Beauty is so committed to digital innovation that it has acquired technology startups specializing in AR and artificial intelligence (AI).
 AI provides personalization, while using AR will help sell more products.

 AR lets online shoppers see how a foundation looks or compare different blushes without leaving home.
 As the HBR research demonstrated, customers using AR explore more options and spend more time browsing than in-store consumers.

-AR delivers a better shopping experience, increased revenue and broader product sales.
+AR delivers a better-than-in-store shopping experience, increased revenue and broader product sales.

 5. Williams-Sonoma, Inc.

-Williams-Sonoma acquired augmented reality software to create a 3D mobile and computer application for its West Elm and Pottery Barn brands.
-The application lets customers visualize furnishings in their own space.
+Williams-Sonoma acquired AR software to create a 3D mobile and computer application for its West Elm and Pottery Barn brands.
+The application empowers customers to visualize furnishings in their own space.

 For example, window treatments can be difficult to visualize, resulting in multiple trips to a store or numerous online returns.
-With AR, Williams-Sonoma expects shoppers to explore options until they find the treatment that works in their space.
+With AR, Williams-Sonoma expects shoppers to explore options until they find the treatment that works in their space, before buying.

 AMC Theaters incorporates AR technology into its app as part of a marketing campaign and an avenue to increase ticket sales.
 Whether standing in the concession line or wandering the lobby before a show, people look at posters of upcoming films.